Create a Content Feed

 • You can include multiple comma-separated values.

-• Note that meta names containing a period are stored with the period converted to an underscore, meta values containing multiple consecutive dashes are stored with those dashes converted to a single dash, and meta names that contain a colon, such as og: tags, are stored as written, e.g. og:title.
+• Meta names containing a period are stored with the period converted to an underscore, meta values containing multiple consecutive dashes are stored with those dashes converted to a single dash, and meta names that contain a colon, such as og: tags, are stored as written, e.g. og:title.

 Ignore Expire Date